WRTZ

-WRTZ (1410 kHz) is a commercial AM radio station licensed to Roanoke, Virginia.
-WRTZ is owned and operated by Metromark Media, LLC.
-It broadcasts an oldies and classic hits radio format supplied by The True Oldies Channel.
+WRTZ (1410 AM) is a commercial radio station licensed to Roanoke, Virginia.
+WRTZ is owned and operated by Metromark Media, LC.
+It broadcasts an oldies radio format supplied by The True Oldies Channel.
 It plays the hits of the 1960s, 70s and 80s, hosted by Scott Shannon and other disc jockeys.

-By day, WRTZ is powered at 5,000 watts non-directional.
-But to protect other stations on 1410 AM from interference, at night it greatly reduces power to 72 watts.
-The transmitter is on Luckett Street NW in Roanoke.
+By day, WRTZ is powered at 5,000 watts non-directional, to protect other stations on 1410 AM from interference at night, it greatly reduces power to 72 watts.
+Its transmitter is on Luckett Street NW in Roanoke.